 Black is not just black

 Let’s look at browns as they pertain to acid stains and coloring and not get into the chemistry.
 Most of us know each pour of concrete takes acid stain differently.
-Let me start with my favorite of all acid stains, black.
+My favorite of all acid stains, black.

 Black is not just black.
 When used full strength, it’s a warm black.
 When diluted, it becomes a cooler brown.
 Think about that for a second.
 A warm black acid stain dilutes into a cooler brown.
 It’s one of acid stain’s attributes you need to remember when using it.
 Any other type of black stain would appear gray when diluted.